Liz Fenwick

 Liz Fenwick (born 1963) is an American writer of commercial fiction, living in Cornwall, England.
 She has published nine novels and two novellas taking her inspiration from Cornwall's history and landscape, and in 2017 was named "the queen of the contemporary Cornish novel" by The Guardian.

 Her debut novel,The Cornish House, was first published by Orion in 2012.
-Her ninth novel, The Secret Shore, was published in May 2023 by HQ, an imprint of HarperCollins Publishers Ltd. Her books have been translated into 15 languages.
+Her tenth novel, The Secrets of Harbour House, was published in August 2025 by HQ, an imprint of HarperCollins Publishers Ltd. Her books have been translated into 15 languages.

 Biography

 Born in 1963 in Massachusetts, US, Fenwick studied English Literature at Mount Holyoke College in the USA, graduating in 1985, before relocating to the United Kingdom in 1989.
 She met her British husband in the same year and they married in 1991 on Cape Cod, Massachusetts.
 They bought their home in Cornwall, England in 1996.
 Thereafter followed ten international moves following her husband's career, to Canada, Russia, USA, Indonesia, and the UAE, before returning to their home in Cornwall.
 Whilst resident in the UAE Fenwick was invited by the Emirates Literature Foundation in 2015 to run their first Mentorship Programme competition for aspiring female Emirati writers, and to mentor the award winner through their novel writing process.